SuyogSoti/RestQL/README.md

 As it can be seen, I have just defined the initial specs.
 This repo is to mainly define the specs and show how it can be implemented in one language.
 I am sorry that the first language is PHP.
-My work uses PHP and this is something I thought of while thinking about work.